Diptonil/raging-coffee/README.md

 ## Running the Programs

 Visual Studio Code with the extension `Language Support for Java (TM) by Red Hat` has been used.
-I would not know the procedure for executing the files in environments like IntelliJ or Eclipse.
-Sections for those shall be added if those environments bear certain feasilbility that deems their adoption over the present IDE.
+Sections for other IDEs such as IntelliJ or Eclipse shall be added if those environments bear certain feasilbility that deems their adoption over the present IDE.
-The required dependencies have firstly been installed.
+The required dependencies (JDK 17) have firstly been installed.
-To run the programs:
+To run the programs from the terminal:
 - From the directory in which the source file is stored:
   `javac fileName.java`
-- From the root directory:
+- From the root directory (exactly from within the `\src\main\java` directory):
-  `java packageName.fileName`
+  `java com.ragingcoffee.directoryName.fileName`

-The current project structure is not standard at all.
-The focus is more towards the programs and concepts as of now rather than the overall structure.
+The current project follows the Maven standards.

 ## Topics

-- [ ] Annotations
+- [x] Annotations
 - [ ] Well-known array algorithms and problem-solving techniques.
 - [ ] The Collections Framework
 - [ ] Divide and Conquer Technique